symonk/mailie/README.rst

  - A powerful command line tool.
  - Load testing capabilities via async SMTP conversations.
  - Extensibility and hook/plugin system.

+Two things to keep in mind for mailie is that:

+ - Mailie currently relies on both `aiofiles` (for attachment parsing in cases of both normal and inline attachments)
+ - Results of sending mail relies heavily on the MUA/Email client that the recipient is using, mailie does not attempt to circumvent any oddities here and you should be aware that _mileage may vary_ for the same mails depending on what client the recipient is reviewing them is using.
+ - Mailie supports async smtp conversations as part of an initiative to speed up performance of email sending for genuine reasons, under no circumstances should you use this as a means to overload or cause a DOS style attack on infrastructure in which you do not fully own without written consent from the owners.
+Please read the legal disclaimer below.

 ----